Metastability for the degenerate Potts Model with negative external magnetic field under Glauber dynamics: Main results on the -state Potts model with negative external magnetic field

 \subsection{Energy landscape}

-The first result that we give is the identification of the set of the global minima of the Hamiltonian \ref{hamiltoniannegbis}.
-This follows by simple algebraic calculations. \begin{proposition}[Identification of the set of stable configurations] Consider the $q$-state Potts model on a $K\times L$ grid $\Lambda$, with periodic boundary conditions and with negative external magnetic field.
-Then, the set of the global minima of the Hamiltonian \eqref{hamiltoniannegbis} is given by $\mathcal X^s_{\emph{neg}}:=\{\bold 2,\dots,\bold q\}$. \end{proposition}
+The first result that we give is the identification of the set of the global minima of the Hamiltonian \ref{hamiltonianneg}.
+This follows by simple algebraic calculations. \begin{proposition}[Identification of $\mathcal X^s_\text{neg}$] If the external magnetic field is negative, then the set of the global minima $\mathcal X^s_\text{neg}$ of the Hamiltonian \eqref{hamiltonianneg} is given by $\mathcal X^s_{\emph{neg}}=\{\bold 2,\dots,\bold q\}$. \end{proposition}